ctrlenalt/Grape-EC/README.md

 # Notice

-This is a repository for the AD/AE phase of [SC'21](https://sc21.supercomputing.org/) for the paper titled "Accelerating XOR-based Erasure Coding using Program Optimization Techniques".
+This is a repository for the AD/AE phase of [SC'24](https://sc24.supercomputing.org/) for the paper titled "GRAPE: Eliminating the Redundant Encoding/Decoding Computations of
+Reed-Solomon Codes via Fine-grained Algebraic Operations".

-About the latest version of this library, please visit the author's repository: https://github.com/yuezato/xorslp_ec.
+About the latest version of this library, please visit the author's repository: https://github.com/ctrlenalt/Grape-EC.

 # For benchmarking ISA-L